top of page

 Built in 1909 for German merchant Gottfried Thomas, this red-brick mansion blends Art Nouveau design with German architectural influences.
 Designed by George De Larande, it is best known for the weathercock perched atop its steeple, now a beloved symbol of Kitano.
 Designated a National Important Cultural Property, it remains one of the district’s most recognizable landmarks.

-Let MK Be Your Personal Guide to the Historic Beauty of Kitano-ijinkan
+Let MK Be Your Guide to the Historic Beauty of Kitano-ijinkan

-The charm of Kitano-ijinkan is more than its preserved architecture—it’s a window into Kobe’s transformation into a cosmopolitan city, where cultures intertwined and history was established.
+The charm of Kitano-ijinkan extends beyond its preserved architecture—it’s a window into Kobe’s transformation into a cosmopolitan city, where cultures intertwined and history was shaped.
 Walking these streets is a glimpse into a bygone era, where Western influences shaped a district that still stands as a beacon of elegance and cultural exchange.

 Your journey through Kobe doesn’t have to end here.
 Whether it’s the spiritual calm of Ikuta Shrine, the lively waterfront at Kobe Harborland, or hidden corners of the city waiting to be discovered, MK ensures every step of your exploration is seamless and sophisticated.